NYPL/metadata-documentation/workflows/remediation/feedback.md

 {:toc}

 ## Overview
-- MSU regularly receives feedback on metadata in MMS and DC including corrections and suggestions that are reviewed and implemented as appropriate
+- Metadata Services regularly receives feedback on metadata in MMS and DC including corrections and suggestions that are reviewed and implemented as appropriate
-- Feedback on metadata may be received by the MSU in several ways including:
+- Feedback on metadata may be received by Metadata Services in several ways including:
   - **DC Feedback Form**: clicking the **Feedback** button in the lower right corner of any page on [NYPL Digital Collections](https://digitalcollections.nypl.org/)
   - **Metadata Reporting Form**: submitted via [Metadata Reporting Form](/metadata-documentation/contact/form/)
-  - **Email**: received at metadata [at] nypl [dot] org or by an individual MSU staff member and [forwarded to ClickUp](#forwarding-metadata-feedback-emails-to-clickup)
+  - **Email**: received at metadata [at] nypl [dot] org or by an individual Metadata Services staff member and [forwarded to ClickUp](#forwarding-metadata-feedback-emails-to-clickup)
 - Feedback from the **DC Feedback Form** and **Metadata Reporting Form** is routed into the [Metadata Services ClickUp 🔒](https://app.clickup.com/2305128/v/gr/26b38-7748) as it is received

-## Steps For Metadata Services Staff
+## Steps for Metadata Services Staff

 ### Forwarding Metadata Feedback Emails to ClickUp
 {: .d-inline .v-align-middle .mr-2 }